ycpcs/cs340-fall2014/assign/assign07.md

 There are three things that your **build-ast** function should do:

 * All nonterminal nodes that have a single child should be eliminated.
+The only exception is the **:unit** node at the root of the parse tree, which should be preserved.
 * **:statement\_list** nodes should be simplified so that all of the statements are direct children of the statement list node.
 * All terminal nodes should be eliminated, unless they contain information that is important.
 For example, "punctuation" nodes such as **:lparen**, **:semicolon** should be eliminated, but **:identifier**, **:int\_literal**, and **str\_literal** nodes should be preserved